That part of the human mind that many see as the cause of fear, addictions, crime, disease, wars, and pretty much all types of suffering in the world.

 Also, be aware that this course uses common religious terms such as God, Christ, and Salvation.
 I can understand if you have some resistance to those terms and religion in general.
 This course is aimed at conveying universal spiritual truths to those who are familiar with the Christian Religion.

 So if you have yet to make peace with those words, I suggest that you perform TAT on any negative past experiences with religion, parents, authorities, or beliefs that still bother you.
 For instance, you can simply hold the TAT pose and say the word “God.”
 Then do it again for “Jesus”, “Christianity”, etc until they no longer give you a negative emotional charge.

-To begin the course, simply enter your name and email address at the bottom of this post and you will receive a lesson a day for the next year.
+To begin the course, simply enter your name and email address below and you will receive a lesson a day for the next year.
 The email system I use sends them out at intervals that are roughly 1 day apart with a day break before every 10th lesson (in case you fall behind).